 The Council will ensure that sufficient and appropriate resources are available to ensure that it meets both its legal obligations in respect of Data Protection Legislation and the standards that it sets through its policies.
-The Council will ensure that the organisation works within the 6 data protection principles and that it will implement sufficient controls to ensure that it is able to demonstrate compliance with the Data Protection Legislation including the keeping of sufficient records of data processing activities, risk assessments and decisions relating to data processing activities.
+The Council will ensure that the organisation works within the 7 data protection principles and that it will implement sufficient controls to ensure that it is able to demonstrate compliance with the Data Protection Legislation including the keeping of sufficient records, risk assessments and decisions relating to personal data processing activities.

 The Council will uphold the rights and freedoms of people conferred on them by the Data Protection Legislation.
-It will ensure that those rights and freedoms are appropriately taken into account in the decisions it takes which may affect people and will ensure that it has sufficient controls in place to assist people who wish to exercise their rights.
-The Council will ensure that data subjects have appropriate access, upon written request, to personal information relating to them and will ensure the data subjects' rights to rectification, erasure, restriction, portability and object are adhered to.
+It will ensure that those rights and freedoms are appropriately taken into account in the decisions it takes which may affect people.
+The Council will ensure that data subjects have appropriate access, upon written request, to personal information relating to them (via Subject Access Requests) and will ensure the data subjects' rights to rectification, erasure, restriction, portability and object are adhered to.

 This policy applies to all Council activities and operations which involve the processing of personal data.
-This policy applies to anyone who is engaged to process personal data for or on behalf of the Council including: employees, volunteers, casual and temporary staff, directors and officers, Councillors and third-parties such as sub-contractors and suppliers, and anyone who the Council shares or discloses personal data with/to.
+This policy applies to anyone who is engaged to process personal data for, or on behalf of the Council including: employees, volunteers, casual and temporary staff, directors and officers, Councillors and third-parties such as sub-contractors and suppliers, and anyone who the Council shares or discloses personal data with/to.